 Third Way is a national think tank that develops and champions modern, center-left ideas.

-The fellow will report to the Senior National Security Advisor.
+The fellow will report to the Deputy Director for the National Security Program.

 The Third Way Fellows Program is a full-time, 12-month program that comes with a $55,000 annual stipend and two weeks paid vacation, plus healthcare and benefits.
 It also comes with the chance to meet with top Washington policy players; to co-author papers and work with our policy teams to produce new ideas, research, and insights; to learn our methodology; and to leverage our wide-ranging D.C. network into future career opportunities.